mauro3/Parameters.jl/docs/manual.md

   would clash with the keyword constructor)
 - no `@assert`s (as in above example) are used within the type body.

-The keyword constructor goes through the positional constructor, thus invariants or any other calculation will be honored.
+The keyword constructor goes through the inner positional constructor, thus invariants or any other calculation will be honored.
 ```julia
 @with_kw immutable MyS{R}
     a::R = 5